DavidBreuer/CytoSeg/README.md

 If this software is useful for your work, please include the following reference in your publication or redistribution:

-Breuer et al. (2017, accepted) System-wide organization of actin cytoskeleton determines organelle transport in plant hypocotyl cells.
+Breuer et al. (2017) System-wide organization of actin cytoskeleton determines organelle transport in plant hypocotyl cells.
+PNAS, 10.1073/pnas.1706711114.